 Master of Arts in Biblical Studies

-The Master of Arts in Biblical Studies program is under the leadership of Dr. Lawrence Helms, Head of the Department of Biblical Studies.nts.
+The Master of Arts in Biblical Studies program is under the leadership of Dr. Wayne Ballard, Head of the Department of Biblical Studies.

 Master of Arts in Biblical Studies

-The Master of Arts in Biblical Studies program is under the leadership of Dr. Lawrence Helms, Head of the Department of Biblical Studies.
+The Master of Arts in Biblical Studies program is under the leadership of Dr. Wayne Ballard, Head of the Department of Biblical Studies.
 It is a sixty-six (66) semester credit hour Master of Arts program.
-This program provides the student in-depth study involving course work, research, practicum, internship, and a thesis.
-The educational goal of the MABS program is professional church employment as pastor or teacher, or pursuing a terminal degree.
+This program provides the student with an in-depth study involving course work, research, practicum, internship, and a thesis.
+The educational goal of the MABS program is professional church employment as a pastor or teacher or pursuing a terminal degree.

 The learning outcomes of the Master of Arts in Biblical Studies Programs are: